rzajac/esp-ecl/examples/cfg/README.md

 ## Save configuration between reboots.

 Demonstrates how to:
-- Read custom configuration structure from the flash.
+- read custom configuration structure from the flash,
-- Write custom configuration structure to flash.
+- write custom configuration structure to flash.

 ## Flashing